rluisr/ecssc/README.md

 **Copy the container image to your ECR repository.**
 The Lambda does not support third-party container registry.

-This is an example for setting up EventBridge with Terraform.
+This is an example for setting up EventBridge and Lambda with Terraform.

 EventBridge:
 ```hcl